AbhilashaRavichander/PrivacyQA_EMNLP/README.md

 5) Split	: Train or test split
 6) Query	: Text field consisting of crowdsourced question against policy
 7) Segment	: Sentence from privacy policy
+8)
+Train- Label : {Relevant, Irrelevant}
-8) Ann0, Ann1, Ann2,	Ann3,	Ann4, Ann5 and Ann6: {Relevant, Irrelevant, None} None: annotation should not be considered.
+Test- Ann0, Ann1, Ann2,	Ann3, Ann4, Ann5 and Ann6: {Relevant, Irrelevant, None}
+None: annotation should not be considered.
 Relevant: Segment is relevant for query.
 Irrelevant: segment is irrelevant for query.

 If you make use of this dataset in your research, we ask that you please cite our paper: